fatihgoncagul/album_discovery/README.md

 - Allows easy access to the selected user's details across different components.
 - Combines updated user data with the fetched list to maintain an up-to-date user state.

+> Backend for this application is implemented in this [repository](https://github.com/fatihgoncagul/backend_album_discovery).
+Front end will be configured accordingly.